 Compaction under the wall sections that curve back into the hill is very important.

 Stairs can be easily designed into your project.

-AB Capstones, pavers and poured concrete are good options.
+When installing stair treads, AB Capstones, pavers and poured concrete are good options.

 Sandy soils, clay soils, or organic soils.
 The simplest way to determine the type of soil you have is to pick it up and examine it.